bbc/psammead/packages/components/psammead-episode-list/README.md

 ### Components: `EpisodeList.Metadata`

 The `EpisodeList.Metadata` component is responsible for styling text to be presented as supplemental metadata for an individual episode.
-This component is intended to be a child of `EpisodeList.Episode`
+This component is intended to be a child of `EpisodeList.Episode`.

+`EpisodeList.Metadata` accepts a `hasBorder` boolean prop which if provided will add a leftBorder to the metadata span.
+This allows for a visual separation of duration and date.

 ## Advanced Usage